qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/communication/rpc_python.rst

 Python 2.4 or 2.5 is required to run a JSON-RPC server.
 Download and install python from `python.org <http://python.org>`_ if you don't have it.

-The JSON-RPC backend itself is based on the `qxjsonrpc <http://python.cx.hu/qxjsonrpc>`_ library.
-Download the qxjsonrpc package from `here <http://python.cx.hu/qxjsonrpc/#download>`_, extract the archive and run python setup.py install as usual.
+The JSON-RPC backend itself is based on the *qxjsonrpc* library.
+The qxjsonrpc package is part of the `RpcPython <http://qooxdoo.org/contrib/project#rpcpython>`_ contribution which has links to the software itself.
+Extract the archive and run python setup.py install as usual.
 This will install the qxjsonrpc package into the site-packages subdirectory of your python installation.

-The backend requires `python-cjson <http://python.cx.hu/python-cjson>`_ or `simplejson <http://cheeseshop.python.org/pypi/simplejson>`_ for JSON serialization.
+The backend requires `python-cjson <http://python.cx.hu/python-cjson>`_ or `simplejson <http://pypi.python.org/pypi/simplejson>`_ (also just ``import json as simplejson`` for Python 2.6 or higher) for JSON serialization.
 Install at least one of them.
 Building python-cjson requires a C compiler, but it is much faster (10-100x) than the pure python simplejson package.

 A backend based on qxjsonrpc can be run as